 This post is in partnership with Desenio.
 As always, all opinions are my own.
-Thank you for supporting the brands who support She Saw Style.
+Thank you for supporting the brands who support The Espresso Edition.

 Newlywed life in a townhome means pinching pennies as much as we can.
 So we turned to Desenio to help us craft a beautiful gallery wall on a budget.

 I love interior decorating.
 Even as a kid, I was fascinated by how walking into a certain space in a home conjured particular emotions or sensations.
 I knew as an adult, when I had the opportunity to decorate my own place, it was going to be spectacular.
 The only part I was uncertain about was the style.
 My tastes have fluctuated over the years, and while I love a good minimal setting, or a clean and glam location, bohemian has always stuck out to me.
 What I knew I had to have was a decent amount of color.
 I thrive in colorful places.

 So the first thing we got for our townhome was a rug.
 A very vibrant rug, I might add.
 But it brought the most incredible vibe to our living room.
 Our carpet is tan, our couch is tan, and the walls are tan – but since we aren’t sure how long we’ll live here, we didn’t want to change too much.
 However, since I chose such a “busy” statement rug (and a large one, at that) I knew I needed to be super particular about any art that went up onto our walls.
 I immediately began to peruse the Desenio website for inspiration.